 Covid-related travel restrictions mean many immigrants won’t see their families anytime soon, which is a real homesickness trigger for some.
 That’s definitely the case for me.

 On the really rough days, I turn to comfort food.
 Dishes I grew up with become portals back home, to good memories filled with family, friends and food.

-I’m not Malaysian or Singaporean, but I get that same feeling from the Hainanese chicken rice at new North Melbourne diner Gai Wong – maybe because that’s exactly what Malaysian owners Philip and Shirley Leong set out to achieve.
+I’m not Malaysian or Singaporean, but I get that same feeling from the Hainanese chicken rice at new North Melbourne diner Gai Wong – maybe because that’s exactly what Malaysian owners Philip Leong and Shirley Chow set out to achieve.

 Gai Wong means “chicken king” in Chinese, so it’s appropriate that the chicken rice reigns supreme here.
 The dish was popularised by immigrants from the island province of Hainan in China’s south, but today it’s associated with Malaysian and Singaporean cuisines.

 To make Gai Wong’s version, Leong uses free-range, grain-fed chicken from Bendigo, which he cooks for four hours.
 The result is soft, springy chicken that has a thick layer of rich collagen, and a flavour-loaded chicken stock that’s used in almost every dish on the menu.

 You can also swap the chicken for two kinds of pork: roasted with crisp crackling, or barbequed in sticky char siu sauce.
 All come with rice cooked in stock and either the signature chilli-garlic sauce or a spring onion and ginger number.

 Inspired by the hawker centres he visited as a child, Leong says, “To me, it’s the perfect dish – you’ve got rice, you’ve got a protein, and then you’ve got all the sides … that give robust flavour and heat to the dish.”